Download this page |

 Hong Kong City Hall: Established in 1962, the Hong Kong City Hall is the first multi-purpose cultural complex built to enhance the quality of life in the Hong Kong community.
 With its simple design and emphasis on function, Hong Kong City Hall is an outstanding example of modernist architecture and one of Hong Kong’s landmarks.
 The complex was declared a monument in May 2022.
 Hong Kong City Hall plays a vital role in popularising the arts and promoting Eastern and Western cultures.
 Its facilities include a 1 430-seat Concert Hall, a 463-seat Theatre, a Recital Hall, an Exhibition Hall and an Exhibition Gallery.

 Yau Ma Tei Theatre: The Theatre was constructed in 1930 and is a Grade 2 historic building.
 The Theatre and the adjacent Red Brick Building (Grade 1 historic building) have been revitalised as a performance base dedicated to Chinese opera performances and activities, and as a training and performance venue for budding Cantonese opera talents.
 It was reopened in 2012 to house a 300-seat Theatre.
-The venue has been closed from September 2022 onwards for around 3 years for the construction of Yau Ma Tei Theatre Phase 2.
+The venue has been temporarily closed for the construction of Yau Ma Tei Theatre Phase 2.

 Hong Kong Coliseum and Queen Elizabeth Stadium: Opened in 1980 and 1983 respectively, the 3 500-seat Queen Elizabeth Stadium and the 12 500-seat Hong Kong Coliseum are two well-equipped multi-purpose indoor stadia most suitable for large-scale sports, cultural and entertainment programmes.
 The Coliseum in particular is a leading venue for major international sports events, cultural and entertainment spectaculars such as pop concerts.